IQAC

 IQAC is involved in a range of activities such as:

-- Development and application of quality benchmarks/parameters for various academic and
+- Development and application of quality benchmarks/parameters for various academic and administrative activities.

-- Facilitating the creation of a learner-centric environment conducive to quality education and
+- Facilitating the creation of a learner-centric environment conducive to quality education and faculty development.

-- Arrangement for feedback responses from students, parents, and other stakeholders on
+- Arrangement for feedback responses from students, parents, and other stakeholders on quality-related institutional processes.

 - Organizing seminars, workshops on quality-related themes and promotion of quality circles.